 Analysis of the career and artistry surrounding the legendary Black filmmaker Oscar Micheaux.
 Between 1918 and 1948 he made more than 40 “race pictures,” movies made for and about African Americans.

 Pearl Bowser and Louise Spence concentrate here on the first decade of Micheaux’s career, when Micheaux produced and directed more than twenty silent features and built a reputation as a controversial and maverick entrepreneur.
 Placing his work firmly within his social and cultural milieu, they also examine Micheaeux’s family and life.
 The authors provide a close textual analysis of his surviving films (including The Symbol of the Unconquered, Within Our Gates, and Body and Soul), and highlight the rivalry between studios, dilemmas of assimilation versus separatism, gender issues, and class.
 In Search of Oscar Micheaux also analyzes Micheaux’s career as a novelist in relation to his work as a filmmaker (from Amazon).

 Table of contents: Writing himself into history --In search of an audience, part I and II --Within whose gates?
 The symbolic and political complexity of racial discourses --The Symbol of the Unconquered and the terror of the other --Body and Soul and the burden of representation.

 Bowser, Pearl and Spence, Louise, "Writing Himself into History: Oscar Micheaux, His Silent Films, and His Audiences" (2000).
-School of Communication and Media Arts Faculty Publications.
+Communication and Media Arts Faculty Publications.
 18.